NilFoundation/proof-market-toolchain/scripts/proof_producer/README.md

 # Proof Producer Daemon

 Here is PoC for the Proof Producer daemon.
-Its primary purpose is to automate the Proof Producer routine in creating asks and generating proofs.
+Its primary purpose is to automate the Proof Producer routine in creating proposals and generating proofs.
 Please, get familiar with the [step-by-step](../../README.md) guide firstly.

 ## Setup user